Vinz68/NeoPixel-Stair/README.md

 // How many NeoPixels are attached to the Arduino?
 #define LEDSPERSTRIP    36       // Number of leds per strip
 #define LEDSTRIPS       16       // Number of stair steps (led strips)
+#define BREATHELEDS     1         // Number of leds used in breathe function.
+                                  // NOTE:  The number indicates the number of Begin Leds and Last leds per strip
+                                  //        so with setting = "1", the first and last leds of the ledstrip would be used for the breathe function.
 ```

 ### Tuning